 While they don’t really use secret code, knitting patterns can appear as written in one.
 It can be especially daunting when the project involves new techniques, something you have never tried before but is essential to the design.
 This is what I am talking about today.

 The conscientious knitter starts reading through the pattern, as often recommended, and soon feels quite uncomfortable because there is so much the knitter does not understand.
 Right there in the second paragraph the knitter is stumped by an explanation that ABSOLUTELY does not make sense.
 Doubt sets in.
 “Will I be able to do this?
 This is much too complicated.”
-Reading further only confirms what was already suspected: “This is too difficult, I cannot do this.” and the lovely lace shawl/sweater/cowl (insert accordingly) pattern gets discarded and the knitter goes back to what she knows.
+Reading further only confirms what was already suspected: “This is too difficult, I cannot do this” and the lovely lace shawl/sweater/cowl (insert accordingly) project gets discarded.

 This is quite a sad story, don’t you think?
 I know I cannot set a benchmark for what you should knit, but I do know about patterns.
 I can tell you ‘this is not a difficult but rather tedious technique’ (see the difference?), ‘this lace pattern is not difficult as long as you make sure you pay attention and count’ (so it is not TV knitting, but absolutely doable) – you only have to be willing.
 Willing to try and willing to learn.

 Just to clarify, I am not talking about abbreviations used in knitting like CO, BO, k, p, k2tog etc., what I am talking about is paraphrasing the pattern itself.

 Let’s start with very common use of phrases you are going to read in a lot of patterns: